varkor/quiver/README.md

 ```
 which will build KaTeX.
 Then simply open `src/index.html` in your favourite web browser.

+**Note for macOS users:** the default version of Make on macOS is GNU Make 3.81, which does not
+contain support for `.ONESHELL`.
+You may need to update Make to run the Makefile.

+**Note for Ubuntu users:** the cmdtest package that comes with Ubuntu conflicts with the yarn
+installation.
+You may need to [uninstall cmdtest](https://github.com/varkor/quiver/issues/48) to
+install yarn.

-If you have any problems building **quiver**,
+If you have any other problems building **quiver**, [open an
-[open an issue](https://github.com/varkor/quiver/issues/new) detailing the problem and I'll try to
+issue](https://github.com/varkor/quiver/issues/new) detailing the problem and I'll try to help.
-help.

 ## Thanks to
 - [S. C. Steenkamp](https://www.cl.cam.ac.uk/~scs62/) , for helpful discussions regarding the